Candidate Campaign Finance Report Forms

 - not more than twenty-five (25) days before a convention, primary, or general election; and

 - ending 48-hours before a convention or a primary, municipal, special, or general election.
 (IC 3-9-5-20.1)

 In other words, a candidate’s committee must receive contributions totaling $1,000 or more (whether lump sum or aggregate) during supplemental filing period only.
-For the 2020 primary election, the supplemental report filing period is April 11, 2020, to 6:00 a.m., May 3, 2020; for the 2020 general election, the supplemental report filing period is October 10, 2020, to 6:00 a.m.
-November 1, 2020.
+For the 2020 primary election, the supplemental report filing period is May 9, 2020 through May 31, 2020.
+For the 2020 general election, the supplemental report filing period is October 10, 2020 through November 1, 2020.
 NOTE: the CFA-11 report only applies to candidate committees.
 Political action committees and regular party committees need not file the CFA11 report.